-Your company’s financial stability is also a factor when it comes to determining the number of bonds a surety will issue.
+Underwriters look at several factors when determining a contractor’s bonding capacity.
+One important factor is the contractor’s financial performance.
 The surety measures this by looking at some key accounting ratios, as well as gauging the level of equity, liquidity, and debt that your company is carrying.
 They consider the type of work your company does, so equipment-heavy companies with a lot of bank loans won’t be penalized.

 They are also likely to look at the amount of jobs you have in your pipeline, to see how well you’re managing the backlog of work.
 If a contractor is stretched too thin, or the surety doesn’t believe they have the ability to complete the promised work, they may reduce the bonding capacity.

 Surety companies are also looking to see how much experience your company has completing jobs successfully.
 They want to see that you’ve completed several projects and have happy customers.
 To help them out, keep your surety informed about positive reviews and project and employee awards.

 How to increase your company’s bonding capacity